merchise/xotl.tools/docs/source/xoutil/future/types.rst

    changes.

    .. note:: In Python 3.3+ this is an alias for
-      :class:`types.MappingProxyType` in the standard library.
+      `types.MappingProxyType`:class: in the standard library.

 .. class:: SimpleNamespace

    .. versionadded:: 1.5.5

-   A simple :class:`object` subclass that provides attribute access to its namespace, as well as a meaningful repr.
+   A simple `object`:class: subclass that provides attribute access to its namespace, as well as a meaningful repr.

-   Unlike :class:`object`, with ``SimpleNamespace`` you can add and remove attributes.
+   Unlike `object`:class:, with ``SimpleNamespace`` you can add and remove attributes.
 If a ``SimpleNamespace`` object is initialized with keyword arguments, those are directly added to the underlying namespace.